spookybeach/regex_custom_route_summary/README.md

-An app I made for fixing inaccurate route summaries where the suburbs are not contiguous
+An app I made for fixing inaccurate route summaries where contiguous suburbs are not linked properly.

+Shout out to streamlit for their awesome framework, and heroku for deploying it.